|Overall Rating||It´s OK|

 Burton Ripcord 2014 Review by The Good Ride

-The Burton Ripcord is going to be a better than renting board for those that see a lot of soft snow and have a lot of powder days.
-It’s got a reasonable price a taper in the tail so it floats better, catch free ride and an all around easy ride.
+The Burton Ripcord is going to be a better than renting a board for those that see a lot of soft snow and have a lot of powder days.
+It’s got a reasonable price a taper in the tail so it floats better, catch-free ride and an all-around easy ride.
 It’s a good board to learn how to ride powder in.

 On Snow Feel: V-Rocker is loose and playful but it’s not terribly easy to one foot and flat base.
 The good news is it’s also hard to catch an edge.

 Powder: This is one of the best powder boards you can get for the price and despite it’s slower base it’s going to stay afloat in deep stuff.
 If you are learning in an area that has thick deep powder often this isn’t a bad choice.